adipai/PopcornPicks/README.md

 PopcornPicks is more than just a movie recommender system; it's a gateway to a world of cinematic adventures.
 With an ever-expanding library of films and a powerful recommendation algorithm, PopcornPicks is here to transform the way you discover, enjoy, and connect with movies.

 ### Overview
-PopcornPicks is a webapp where you can get movie recommedations based the movies you like
+PopcornPicks is a web app where you can get movie recommendations based on the movies you like.